ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

         TYPE-OFFSET-LENGTH
             indicates that the input parameter consists of two numeric values separated by a comma.
 The first numeric value is converted to binary and stored in the first 8 bytes of the result variable, and the second numeric value is converted to binary and stored in the next 4 bytes of the result variable.
 The 12-byte value thus produced is in the format required by the OFFAREA parameter for the read-partial and write-append functions of the VIRSVFIO service program.
         TYPE=REPLACE
             indicates that the new value will replace the existing value of the variable.
 If TYPE=REPLACE is not specified, and the variable already exists, the new value will be appended to any existing values.
 If the parameter name1 is not present in the input request, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.

 1.23.24.
 COPY$ LIST-TO-VARIABLE